bob-the-dyer/vertx-hydra-2020/README.md

-# vert.x approach for high-availability and fail-over: pros and cons
+# High-availability and automatic fail-over with vert.x: pros and cons

-The goal is to demonstrate vert.x approach for building distributed highly-available (HA) systems with automatic fail-over (AFO) and argue pros and cons.
+The goal is to demonstrate vert.x approach to build distributed highly-available (HA) systems with automatic fail-over (AFO) and argue pros and cons.

 ## Plan
  - Self-Introduction